Gridserve submits planning application for first of 100 'electric forecourts'

-Harper added that 100 Electric Forecourts would be operational “within five years”, with the aim of accelerating the “electric vehicle revolution” and helping the UK meet emissions targets.
+Harper said in March that 100 Electric Forecourts would be operational “within five years”, with the aim of accelerating the “electric vehicle revolution” and helping the UK meet emissions targets.
 Gridserve says it'll work with a range of partners, including charging company ChargePoint and engineering and design firm Arup.

 The Gridserve project is one of 11 in a £5 billion portfolio of energy schemes selected by the Department of International Trade to promote global investors.
 When it was launched, Minister for Investment Graham Stuart MP said: “As well as creating jobs and prosperity, these projects will reduce bills and deliver huge benefits for the environment.”